Best Health Insurance for College Students (2026)

 blueCheck icon

-Kaiser Permanente offers the best health insurance for college students with low $272 monthly premiums while Blue Cross Blue Shield provides extensive network.
+Kaiser Permanente offers the best health insurance for college students with low $272 monthly premiums, while Blue Cross Blue Shield provides an extensive network.

 blueCheck icon

-Health insurance costs range from $291 for Catastrophic coverage to $588 for Platinum plans annually.
+Monthly premiums for college students range from $291 for Catastrophic plans to $588 for Platinum.

 blueCheck icon